Economy of France

-According to the International Monetary Fund (IMF), in 2022, France was the world's 26th country by GDP per capita with $44,747 per inhabitant.
-In 2021, France was listed on the United Nations's Human Development Index with a value of 0.903 (indicating very high human development) and 22nd on the Corruption Perceptions Index in 2021.
+According to the International Monetary Fund (IMF), in 2025, France was the world's 25th country by GDP per capita with $49,823 per inhabitant.
+In 2023, France was listed on the United Nations's Human Development Index with a value of 0.920 (indicating very high human development) and 25th on the Corruption Perceptions Index in 2024.
+Among OECD members, France has a highly efficient and strong social security system, which comprises roughly 31.7% of GDP.

 Paris is a leading global city, and has one of the largest city GDP in the world.
 It ranks as the first city in Europe (and 3rd worldwide) by the number of companies classified in Fortunes Fortune Global 500.
 Paris produced US$738 billion (or US$882 billion at market exchange rates) or around 1/3 of the French economy in 2018 while the economy of the Paris metropolitan area—the largest in Europe with London—generates around 1/3 of France's GDP or around $1.0 trillion.
 Paris has been ranked as the 2nd most attractive global city in the world in 2019 by KPMG.
 La Défense, Paris's Central Business District, was ranked by Ernst & Young in 2017 as the leading business district in continental Europe, and fourth in the world.
 The OECD is headquartered in Paris, the nation's financial capital.
 The other major economic centres of the country include Lyon, Toulouse (centre of the European aerospace industry), Marseille and Lille.